 RPM systems are generally very useful, but they excel in telehealth solutions.
 A large portion of healthcare institutions have already implemented telehealth solutions into their workflow, and they can be improved by adding RPM functionality.
-We have a special article on creating your own telehealth solutions, and in this text we delve into the details of upgrading existing ones.

 Getting your telehealth systems to satisfy specific needs